ektrah/nsec/docs/api/nsec.cryptography.macalgorithm.md

 key
 : The key to use for verification.
-    Verification fails if this is not the same key as used for computing the message authentication code.
+    Verification fails if this is not the key used when computing the message authentication code.

 data
 : The data to verify.
-    Verification fails if this is not the same data as used for computing the message authentication code.
+    Verification fails if the integrity of the data was compromised.

 mac
 : The message authentication code for the data.